jecisc/TinyLogger/documentation/UserGuide.md

 [ String streamContents: [ :aStream | aStream nextPutAll: '{ something to compute }' ] ] record
 ```

+> #execute:recordedAs: works in the same way.
+It is possible to pass a block as a second parameter and if no logger is present, this block will not be executed.

 ## Use a logger other than the global logger

 In some cases we may not want to use the default logger for a part of the application.